Last modified: Dec. 14, 2024, 4:50 p.m.

 The species probably hibernates in the adult stage.

-Not known with certainty, but probably two generations a year: June–July and October–November.
+Not known with certainty, but probably two generations a year in June–July and October–November.

 The species lives on Populus trees.
 It has been described from Kazakhstan where it lived on Populus suaveolens.
 In W Europe it has been recorded on Populus nigra and its var. italica, but also on the related species P. x canadensis and P. balsamifera.